2ndEntropy/BitcoinWP-Steganalysis/Bitcoin_ss Whale.md

-Cameron J. Gray, Grumpyoldman, ACE, Scott, r cunn, Stephan Morgan, Samuel Wilson, senortoshi, Joseph, Olivers Wilde, Olivers Wilde, Will Townsend, Amy Voluntary, Genius4Hire, Michael Needham, oudekaas, BeardPappa, Matt Welsh, Gal Buki, Mark Piters, Stegosaurus**
+Cameron J. Gray, Grumpyoldman, ACE, Scott, r cunn, Stephan Morgan, Samuel Wilson, senortoshi, Joseph, Olivers Wilde, Olivers Wilde, Will Townsend, Amy Voluntary, Genius4Hire, Michael Needham, oudekaas, BeardPappa, Matt Welsh, Mark Piters, Stegosaurus**

 To support me in works like this and many other things the best way to do is by subscribing to the Investigation7 Patreon page, if you just